 Method

-Findings from preliminary experiments revealed challenges related to the thermoresponsive nature of the hydrogel during manipulation.
-Considering the necessity for the material to flow when extruded while maintaining the capability to rapidly solidify right after, it is essential to investigate the viscoelastic properties.
-Taking into account that the phase change can vary not only due to temperature, but as well as concentration, earlier experiments were performed at altering concentrations.
-Finally, 7% Gelatin and 1% Alginate was selected as final choice.
+The idea of this study is based on findings from preliminary experiments that revealed challenges related to the thermoresponsive nature of the hydrogel during manipulation.
+Considering the necessity for the material to flow when extruded while maintaining the ability to rapidly solidify right after, it is essential to investigate the viscoelastic properties.
+Taking into account that the phase change can vary not only due to temperature, but as well as concentration, earlier experiments were performed for finding the best concentration ratio.
+Once tubular constructs at altering concentrations were fabricated via extrusion based approach, 7% Gelatin and 1% Alginate was selected as the final hydrogel composition.

 Problem modelling